wdqqdw/MVEI/README.md

 - **INSETS-462k** is a large-scale corpus containing 462,369 emotion-centric statements derived from 17,716 images, annotated automatically via the INSETS pipeline.
 - **MVEI** is a carefully human-refined benchmark comprising 3,086 high-quality image-statement pairs, designed for comprehensive evaluation of MLLMs' visual emotion intelligence.
+- We gratefully acknowledge the [EmoSet](https://vcc.tech/EmoSet) dataset as the source of all images used in INSETS-462k and MVEI.

 <table>
 <tr>